Editorial Standards

 - Confirm you are a VITA or TCE volunteer, the wizard will check that first.

-- Enter the specific page, section, current text, your recommended text, and the rationale.
+- Enter the specific page, section, current text, your recommended text, and the rationale (feedback without a rationale is treated as incomplete, because SPEC reviewers need the reason for the change, not just the proposed edit).

-- Add supporting sources, for example the exact page in Pub 17 or the relevant instruction paragraph.
+- Add supporting sources, for example the exact page in Pub 17 or the relevant instruction paragraph (recommendations submitted without a supporting source are likely to be rejected, because SPEC reviewers cannot verify the change against authoritative guidance).

 - Review your entries, then either submit electronically or download the generated PDF and follow the transmission instructions shown on screen.